aliro-access-control/aliro-actuator/patchnotes.md

 # Patchnotes

+## V0.1.2
+* Fixes the install and use of the nfc drivers

 ## V0.1.1
 * bugfixes
     * Reader main_loop can receive new select command at any time (not just at the start of a session).